 The rock hind grouper (Epinephelus adscensionis), locally known as jack, is a commercially important species found in shallow waters around St Helena, Ascension, and the tropical western Atlantic.
 Groupers begin life as females and change to males at around five to eight years of age.

-Using data from the Overseas Territories Environment Programme (OTEP) and Blue Belt supported projects, CEFAS produced a report that provides scientific advice to support government policy and the sustainable management of grouper.
+Using data from the previous Overseas Territories Environment Programme (OTEP) and Blue Belt supported projects, CEFAS produced a report that provides scientific advice to support government policy and the sustainable management of grouper.
 Research continues with ongoing tagging and bio-sampling.

 The local fishing industry and community play a role by returning tags found on caught grouper to the MFCS, which is essential for continuing the research and monitoring the species.

-Ichthyoplankton Research and Monitoring Around St Helena
+Ichthyoplankton Research and Monitoring Around St Helena – Funded by the Blue Belt Programme

 Ichthyoplankton, a type of zooplankton, are the eggs and larval stages of fish that drift through the water column.
 To collect samples, a plankton net is lowered into the water at locations around the island.
 At the same locations, a CTD device is also deployed to measure salinity, temperature, and depth, which helps to understand the water conditions.
 Together, these methods allow the eggs and larvae to be gathered and studied for this research.

-This research is important because it provides reliable information on the number and types of small organisms at the base of the food chain, helping the MFCS understand the overall health and productivity of the marine ecosystem.The programme also supports monitoring of key species, improves data on adult fish for stock assessments, and establishes long-term zooplankton monitoring.
-It can also indicate the timing of spawning for commercially important fish and detect environmental factors that may affect fish populations.
+This baseline study is important because it provides reliable information on the number and types of small organisms at the base of the food chain, helping the MFCS understand the overall health and productivity of the marine ecosystem.
+The programme also supports monitoring of key species, and improves our understanding of recruitment into fish stocks.
+It can also help to aid our current understanding of spawning for commercially important fish species and detect environmental factors that may affect fish populations.

-The MFCS aims to uphold ICCAT’s recommendation of five percent observer coverage by placing one observer on a fishing vessel each week to continue monitoring fisheries.
+Currently, the MFCS aims to uphold ICCAT’s recommendation of five percent observer coverage by placing one observer on a fishing vessel each week to continue monitoring fisheries.

 This work involves fisheries observers going on fishing vessels to record information about fishing activities, including the types and amounts of fish caught.
 This helps monitor fisheries and support sustainable management of marine resources.